Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Abstract

 \section{Abstract}

-We consider discrete-modulation protocols for continuous-variable quantum key distribution (CV-QKD) that employ a modulation constellation consisting of a finite number of coherent states and that use a homodyne-detection receiver.
+We consider discrete-modulation protocols for continuous-variable quantum key distribution (CV-QKD) that employ a modulation constellation consisting of a finite number of coherent states and that use a homodyne or a heterodyne-detection receiver.
 We establish a security proof for collective attacks in the asymptotic regime, and we provide a formula for an achievable secret-key rate.
-Previous works established security proofs for Gaussian-modulation CV-QKD protocols or for discrete-modulation protocols with two or three coherent states.
+Previous works established security proofs for discrete-modulation CV-QKD protocols that use two or three coherent states.
 The main constituents of our approach include approximating a complex, isotropic Gaussian probability distribution by a finite-size Gauss-Hermite constellation, applying entropic continuity bounds, and leveraging previous security proofs for Gaussian-modulation protocols.
-As an application of our method, we calculate secret-key rates achievable over a pure-loss bosonic channel.
-Our results indicate that in the high-loss regime and for sufficiently large constellation size, the achievable key rates scale optimally, i.e., proportional to the channel's transmissivity, and they approach the rates achieved by a Gaussian-modulation protocol as the constellation size is increased.
+As an application of our method, we calculate secret-key rates achievable over a lossy thermal bosonic channel.
+We show that the rates for discrete-modulation protocols approach the rates achieved by a Gaussian-modulation protocol as the constellation size is increased.
+For pure-loss channels, our results indicate that in the high-loss regime and for sufficiently large constellation size, the achievable key rates scale optimally, i.e., proportional to the channel's transmissivity.

 \volumeyear{year} \volumenumber{number} \issuenumber{number} \eid{identifier} \startpage{1} \endpage{10}